 Deep Learning Model Predicts 5-Year Mortality in NSCLC

-Per a JMIR Preprint, researchers led by Jong Hyuk Lee developed deep learning models to predict 5-year mortality in non-small-cell lung cancer (NSCLC) using the Korea Central Cancer Registry (KCCR).
-The study identified patients diagnosed between 2014-2017 with complete clinical, pulmonary function, histological, genomic, and staging data and split the cohort into 70%:15%:15% training, validation, and test sets, according to the preprint.
-Five model families were tuned with Hyperband across ten predefined feature groups.
-Evaluation used area under the receiver operating characteristic curve (AUC) as the primary metric, with accuracy, F1, precision, and recall also reported.
-The study computed group-wise permutation importance and compared importance rankings with the Friedman test, using a Cox proportional hazards (CPH) model as a baseline comparator.
+A study in JMIR Medical Informatics, led by Jong Hyuk Lee (Asan Medical Center, University of Ulsan) and colleagues, develops and internally validates deep learning models to predict 5-year mortality in non-small-cell lung cancer (NSCLC) using the Korea Central Cancer Registry (KCCR).
+The authors identified 3,144 patients diagnosed in 2014-2017 with complete clinical, pulmonary-function, histological, genomic and staging data, split 70/15/15 into training, validation and test sets.
+Five model families were tuned with Hyperband across ten predefined feature groups, with area under the ROC curve (AUC) as the primary metric and accuracy, F1, precision and recall also reported.
+The team used group-wise permutation importance, compared importance rankings with the Friedman test, and benchmarked against a Cox proportional hazards baseline.
+It is a single-registry, internally validated study; external validation, calibration and released performance figures would be needed before any clinical use.

 What happened